querqy/chorus-elasticsearch-edition/README.md

 1. Keycloak apparently does not run on Apple M1 chips with the pre-built images.
 If the Keycloak authentication for Quepid is not used this issue will not be experienced.
 For a workaround please follow these instructions: https://github.com/docker/for-mac/issues/5310#issuecomment-877653653

    They have been successfully tested with Keycloak 16.1.1.
 2. SMUI is a search management UI designed to work with Solr.
 We provided scripts for basic functionality with Elasticsearch but there are limitations.
-A future Kata will outline what's possible and what's not.
+You get a feeling what's currently possible by running through [Kata 1: Optimize a Query](katas/001_optimize_a_query.md).
+3. RRE: The technical integration is able to run queries and get the correct results from Elasticsearch, but apparently it computes the search metrics incorrectly.

 Of course, contributions are welcome to improve Chorus - The Elasticsearch Edition!